Monkeypox virus could become entrenched as new STD in the US | Health

 The spread of monkeypox in the US could represent the dawn of a new sexually transmitted disease, though some health officials say the virus that causes pimple-like bumps might yet be contained before it gets firmly established.

-So far, more than 2,400 U.S. cases have been reported as part of an international outbreak that emerged two months ago.
+So far, more than 2,800 US cases have been reported as part of an international outbreak that emerged two months ago.
+About 99% have been men who reported having sex with other men, health officials say.

 Health officials are not sure how fast the virus has spread.
 They have only limited information about people who have been diagnosed, and they don't know how many infected people might be spreading it unknowingly.